Who is Sathya Sai Baba?

 Activities conducted by Sai Organization fall under three wings: Devotion, Service and Education.

-Devotion Wing: Focuses on group devotional singing, prayers, meditation, spiritual practices camps and retreats, inter-faith activities, newcomers’ programs, arranging pilgrimages to Prasanthi Nilayam and other activities designed to strengthen one’s faith and devotion to God, and one’s understanding and practice of universal spiritual knowledge.
+Devotion Wing: Focuses on group devotional singing, study circles, prayers, meditation, spiritual practices camps and retreats, inter-faith activities, newcomers’ programs, arranging pilgrimages to Prasanthi Nilayam and other activities designed to strengthen one’s faith and devotion to God, and one’s understanding and practice of universal spiritual knowledge.

 See the Devotion tab under “For Members” for further details.